trenskow/TrAnimate/README.md

 The API reference is available at [CocoaDocs](http://cocoadocs.org/docsets/TrAnimate/).

+##### In Xcode

-You can alse get the library's reference documentation right at your findertip, by compiling the documentation directly from within Xcode.
-If you have [appledoc](http://gentlebytes.com/appledoc/) installed on your system, you can build the *Documentation* target of TrAnimate which will compile and install the documentation right into Xcode's *Documentation and API Reference* window.
+You can also get the library's reference documentation right at your findertip, by compiling the documentation directly from within Xcode.
+If you have [appledoc](http://gentlebytes.com/appledoc/) installed on your system, you can build the *Documentation* target of TrAnimate which will then compile and install the documentation right into Xcode's *Documentation and API Reference* window.

 #### TrAnimate Programming Guide